PrincetonUniversity/CBEMDGPU/README.md

 3. Intel C++ Compilers (icpc) and OMP (module load openmpi/intel-12.1/1.4.5/64 on TIGER)
 4. googletest (https://code.google.com/p/googletest/).
 Again George's GTEST_DIR directory (see Makefile) is provided to be linked against at compile time.

 See FYI section below for more details.
 These must be taken care of before attempting to compile the code.
+Always use "make clean" before attempting a new compilation.

 To compile the CPU version, type
 $ make MD
+which produces a binary called md

 To compile the GPU version, type
 $ make -f Makefile_cuda
+which produces a binary called md

 To compile tests, type
 $ make TESTS
+which produces a binary called tests

-To compile the timing executable (used for scaling studies), type
+To compile the timing executable (used for CPU only scaling studies), type
 $ make TIMING
+which produces a binary called timing

+To obtain the CUDA scaling results go to the cuda_timing/ directory, type
+$ make -f Makefile_cuda
+which produces a binary called cuda_timing

 To compile the program that runs a simulation to compare with LAMMPS output, type
 $ make LMP_COMPARE
+which produces a binary called lmp_compare

 To compile the program that tests the NVE integrator, type
 $ make TEST_NVE
+which produces a binary called test_nve

 In the Makefile, the PATHTOBOOST variable should point to the diretory where the C++ boost libraries are saved.